tmo1/sms-ie/MESSAGE-FILTERING.md

  - `Operator`: an SQLite operator (these are officially documented [here](https://sqlite.org/lang_expr.html), and somewhat more readably [here](https://www.sqlitetutorial.net/sqlite-where/)).
  - `Column value`: a user-provided value.

 > [!WARNING] The app does not perform any syntax checking of provided column values, and it is the user's responsibility to ensure that the configured filter constitutes valid SQLite syntax.
-If it does not, subsequent exports will fail with [`SQLiteException`](https://developer.android.com/reference/android/database/sqlite/SQLiteException)s.
+If it does not, subsequent exports and wipes will fail with [`SQLiteException`](https://developer.android.com/reference/android/database/sqlite/SQLiteException)s.

 ### Dates